Transfer of responsibility for regulation of consumer credit

 Credit Contracts and Consumer Finance Amendment Bill

 The transfer of regulatory responsibility for the CCCF Act to the FMA is being effected by the Credit Contracts and Consumer Finance Amendment Bill (Amendment Bill) introduced to Parliament on 31 March 2025.
-The Amendment Bill had its first reading in the House on 20 May and has been sent to the Finance and Expenditure Select Committee.
-The Committee is scheduled to report back to the House by 20 October 2025.
+The Amendment Bill had its first reading in the House on 20 May and the Finance and Expenditure Select Committee reported back to the House on 20 October, recommending by majority that the Bill be passed.

-For a copy of the Amendment Bill and to follow progress of the Amendment Bill through the legislative process visit: New Zealand Parliamentopen_in_new.
+For a copy of the Amendment Bill and to follow progress of the Amendment Bill through the legislative process visit New Zealand Parliament websiteopen_in_new.

 To understand more about how the FMA regulates financial markets participants visit: Financial Markets Authority.open_in_new